Ski Santa Fe: Description

 Ski Santa Fe is situated in the alpine forests near the tree line of the Sangre de Cristo Mountains of northern New Mexico, at an elevation of 10350-12075 ft, making it one of the highest major ski resorts in the United States.
 It is located 16 miles east of the city of Santa Fe.
 Access is provided from downtown Santa Fe to the base lodge via New Mexico State Road 475.

 A large ski lodge, La Casa, is located at the ski base and features three restaurants: La Casa Cafe, Totemoff's Bar & Grill, and Terrace Grill.
-It also includes gift shops, a rental center, a sports equipment shop, a ski patrol station, lockers, and two ski instruction schools: Chipmunk Corner, for beginner skiers ages 3-11 or snowboarders 5-11; and the Snow Sports School, for ages 10+.
-Skiers 10-11 years old may opt for either school.
+It also includes gift shops, a rental center, a sports equipment shop, a ski patrol station, lockers, and two ski instruction schools: Chipmunk Corner, for beginner skiers ages 5–10 or snowboarders 8-10; and the Snow Sports School, for ages 10+.
+Skiers 10–11 years old may opt for either school.

-Chipmunk Corner Ski School features a rope tow and a private slope, Chippy Hill.
+Chipmunk Corner Ski School features a surface carpet and a private slope, Chippy Hill.
 The school operates out of a 3220 ft2 building near the base lodge, with classrooms, a cafeteria, and a sports equipment center.
-It also features the Children's Complex, a childcare center for children ages 6 months-3 years.
 Children's complex features age appropriate equipment and toys, including highchairs and cribs, an indoor play room, and an outdoor snow play area.
-Chipmunk Corner and the Children's Complex feature licensed childcare professionals to supervise the children while the parent(s) are skiing on the slopes.

 The resort covers two mountains, Lake Peak and Tesuque Peak.
 The ski runs run down to the base in a fan shape and include glades for advanced skiers.
-The resort includes 68 named runs and seven lifts, including a magic carpet lift.
+The resort includes 88 named runs and eight lifts, including two magic carpet lifts.

-Midway down the slope is another restaurant, Outdoor Grill.
+Midway down the slope is another restaurant at Totemoff's Bar & Grill.

 The resort grooms and maintains the snow surface, and, if necessary, can produce new snow.
 Lodging for the resort is located in the city of Santa Fe.